wizards-of-lua/wizards-of-lua/docs/installation.md

 eula=true
 ```
 and save the file.
-* Now [Download Wizards of Lua](https://minecraft.curseforge.com/projects/wizards-of-lua/files/2469811/download) 1.0.0-alpha and copy it into the <tt>mods</tt>
+* Now [download Wizards of Lua](https://minecraft.curseforge.com/projects/wizards-of-lua/files/2469811/download) 1.0.0-alpha and copy it into the <tt>mods</tt>
 directory of your server directory.
 * Now run Minecraft Forge with
 ```bash